“Ask for more and receive exactly what you want.”

 That piece of advice has become somewhat a cliche.
 It is a simplistic representation of an interaction which is often nerve wracking and professionally contentious.
 Receiving what you want from the world around you greatly depends on how you go about in asking for those things.
 Many factors play into your success while negotiating for a higher salary.
 Whilst on your journey to receive what’s fair, you’ll need to conduct yourself in a manner which entices those you’re negotiating with to agree to your requests.

-This article hopes to present points to remember when negotiating for a higher salary with your employers.
+This article presents points to remember when negotiating for a higher salary with your employers.

 It is by no means a full-encompassing portrayal of all the subtleties you’ll be forced to navigate around during the process.
 The intention on this page is to present general yet memorable, practical, and effective things to remember.